aliclarke206/MileStoneProject2_HabitTracker/README.md

 * creates a visual que that reminds you to act.
 * Satisfying to record success and not break the streak.
 * Extra points for habit stacking.
+* Easy to use on desktop and mobile.

 ## Features